Walkure 3

 Der Ring des Nibelungen (known as the Ring cycle) is a story of gods, giants and heroes, and their struggles for power.
 Wagner’s cycle is the most epic of tales, a monumental work of art with a score that is searing, desperate and sublime.

 Watching a whole Ring cycle takes place across a week.
-The 2024 Ring will be presented in three cycles:
+The 2024 Ring was presented in three cycles:

 Cycle I: 16 – 22 June 2024